 The research team conducted an experimental study online with 178 participants, who completed established questionnaires designed to assess attachment anxiety and avoidance, loneliness, self-esteem, and the emotional need to belong.

-Participants in both the groups were then asked to read descriptions of four gadgets, including an alarm clock that rolls off your nightstand when the alarm goes off, and they rated the objects based on social and nonsocial attributes.
+Participants in both groups were then asked to read descriptions of four gadgets, including an alarm clock that rolls off your nightstand when the alarm goes off, and they rated the objects based on social and nonsocial attributes.

 Significantly, the results showed that participants thinking about someone they were close to were less likely to anthropomorphize the objects compared with participants who thought about an acquaintance.